Matt-FTW/dotfiles/.github/README.md

 This is my personal dotfiles repository.

 I created this repo to help me backup my config files and to easily **deploy** them in a new machine with the help of [Ansible](https://www.ansible.com/) and [yadm](https://yadm.io).
-It has some files exclusive to my personal use (programming, gaming, etc) so it's not just a rice.
+It has some files exclusive to my personal use (programming, gaming, etc) so it's not just a rice (config files that change the visual stuff of the OS).

 At first I didn't think about ricing but more and more, my focus has got into creating a good and aesthetic rice, with a lot of customization, as well as maintaining the easy deploy and use for my multiple machines.